-Fishing with worms for trout and steelhead is nothing new but anglers now have many options when it comes to the type of worms, the color of worms, and the methods to fish with worms.
-This is advice from a professional guide that can make fishing with worms even more effective.
+Fishing with worms for trout and steelhead is nothing new but anglers now have many options when it comes to the type of worms available.
+In this article, you will get advice from river guides like myself and our contributing river guides on which worms are best, and how the guide use them to catch more fish.

 Fishing With Live Worms